Golden Delicious Apples (1 Large (3 1/4 Inches Dia))

 Add Healthy Fats

-Engage in a light physical activity, such as a short walk, after eating the apple to help your muscles use the glucose more effectively.
+Engage in light physical activity such as a short walk after eating apples to help your body utilize the glucose more effectively.

 Discover